DarmawanW/Clustering-and-Dimension-Reduction/README.md

 # Clustering-and-Dimension-Reduction

-Applying concept of Dimension Reduction (using PCA) and Clustering (using K Means) to segment the customers Dataset can be found at https://www.kaggle.com/arjunbhasin2013/ccdata
+Applying concept of Dimension Reduction (using PCA) and Clustering (using K Means) to segment the customers. </br>
+Dataset can be found at https://www.kaggle.com/arjunbhasin2013/ccdata